 (5) exertional heatstroke.

-Exercise associated muscle cramps (EAMC) or heat cramps.
+Exercise-associated muscle cramps (EAMC) or heat cramps.

-Heat cramps occur in muscles of your extremities either during or following exercise.
+Heat cramps occur in the muscles of your extremities either during or following exercise.
 Muscle cramps can also occur without an elevated body temperature in both warm and cool environments.
 Heat cramps are usually painful, involuntary contractions in the affected muscle.
 They can feel like a twinge, tremor, contracture, or stiffness.
 They can come on suddenly and may progressively worsen over time.
 The muscle cramping may become so severe causing the person to be unable to move the body part (e.g., lower leg/calf).
 The exact cause of these cramps has not been confirmed, but there are contributing factors that have been identified including:

 - Electrolyte imbalances